 - Average speed – 31 Mbps

 Windscribe has no identifying logs and is equipped with a decent variety of security and privacy features.
 These include advertisement and malware blocking, double hops, port forwarding, static IPs, a firewall, and wifi hotspot security.
-Windscribe has dedicated Netflix streaming servers: Windflix US and Windflix UK, offering one of the fastest streaming experiences.
+Windscribe has dedicated Netflix streaming servers: Windflix US and Windflix UK, offering one of the fastest streaming experiences on VPN.

 Windscribe also has relatively cheap pricing plans, which can be tempting when you reach the 10 GB limit of its otherwise awesome free version.